 Please note the moratorium only applies to residential evictions for nonpayment of rent due to impacts of the COVID-19 outbreak.
 There is no moratorium on lawful evictions for other just causes.

-If you are a renter, you must demonstrate two things to stop an eviction under the eviction moratorium:
+If the landlord moves ahead with the attempted eviction, the tenant must demonstrate two things to stop the eviction under the eviction moratorium:

 1. You have been impacted by COVID-19.
 Examples of being impacted by COVID-19 include:

 - job loss

 - the need to miss work to care for a home-bound, school-age child

 - State or local emergency actions that prevent you from working